We seek only unpublished poems

-Limit your submission to five pages unless you are submitting a long poem (yes, we publish them).
-It’s helpful for us to see more than a single short poem, so that we get a fuller sense of your work.
+Limit your submission to five pages OR a single long poem (yes, we publish them).
+It’s helpful for us to see more than a single short poem, so we get a fuller sense of your work.

 Please send no more than two manuscripts within a six-month period.

-Put no more than one poem on a page, single-spaced.
+Put no more than one poem on a page.
 Include your name and address (postal and email) on every sheet.